reanahub/reana-demo-worldpopulation/README.rst

 =================

-This analysis is very simple because it consisted basically of running a single step that converted the IPython Notebook to an HTML file:
+This analysis is very simple because it consisted basically of running a single step that converted the Jupyter notebook to an HTML file:

 .. code-block:: console